 I’ve set it up to shoot RAW & black and white JPG and I’m really pleased by the SOOC black and white JPG’s the little Ricoh produces.

-It’s early days in our relationship but I’m excited to explore the possibilities the Ricoh GR II & Leica M6 film camera offer for a lightweight kit.
+It’s early days in our relationship but I’m excited to explore the possibilities the Ricoh GR II offers for a lightweight kit.